-There is never a more important period in the life of your engine than the period Fuel consumption depends largely on between 0 and 1600 km (1000 mi).
-For your riding style.
-Consider the followthis reason, you should read the following material carefully.
-Shift up swiftly, and avoid high en-
+There is never a more important period in the life of your engine than the period between 0 and 1600 km (1000 mi).
+For this reason, you should read the following material carefully.

 Since the engine is brand new, do not put an excessive load on it for the first 1600 km (1000 mi).
 The various parts in the engine wear and polish themselves to the correct operating clearances.
 During this period, prolonged full-throttle operation or any condition that might result in engine overheating must be avoided.